fregante/title-replacer-action/readme.md

 ```

 > [!NOTE]
 > The action only replaces standalone words unless you provide a regex.
 If you set `patterns: "fix"`, it won't match `fixed` nor `fix-stuff`.
-This means `fix:` also won't be matched unless you set `trim-punctuation` to `true` and it's followed by a space.

 ## Usage